 The Wireless Set

-Faure Walker began developing computer graphics alongside his painting in 1988.
+One of the early adopters of digital technology, James Faure Walker (b.1948) began developing computer graphics alongside his painting in 1988.
 He won the ‘Golden Plotter’ prize at Computerkunst, Gladbeck, Germany in 1998.
 He has eleven works in the Victoria and Albert Museum, where his work was featured in ‘Digital Pioneers’ in 2009.
 His book, ‘Painting the Digital River: How an Artist Learned to Love the Computer’, was published by Prentice Hall (USA) in 2006, and awarded a New England Book Show Award.
-The book can be purchased on Amazon.
+The book can be purchased from Amazon.

-Each print in the set is numbered, signed and limited to an edition of 10.
+Priced at £750 each (unframed), the archival inkjet prints in the set are titled/signed, numbered and limited to an edition of 10.

 Please contact the gallery for further information and to purchase.